 The Maine coastline is 3,478 miles long—that’s longer than the coast of California!
 It’s made up of rugged peninsulas accessible from roads that connect to US1 and is dotted with seaside villages and lighthouses.
-Towns like Boothbay Harbor, Bristol, Rockport, Camden, and Belfast are there to explore.
+Towns like Boothbay Harbor, Bristol, Rockport, Camden, and Belfast are wonderful to explore.
 Along the way, you can enjoy fresh lobster and seafood, or whale watch and enjoy coastal boating adventures.

-New England Today Travel came up with a list of some of the best choices of what to see and do while you travel US1.
+New England Today came up with a list of some of the best choices of what to see and do while you travel US1.
 They include:

 Enjoy your exploration of America’s most northeast state.
 One visit and you’ll want to come back again.